JobbeDeluxe/SimpleGuide/README.md

 ## 0.2.4
 - New **HUD Bossbars** for the 3 guidance lines (top-center, no numbers).
 Config: `display.mode: bossbar` (default) or `sidebar`.
 - **German advancements**: built-in loader for `translations/de_de.json`.
 Drop the official file into `plugins/SimpleGuide/translations/` for full coverage.

+## 0.2.5
+- Default back to **sidebar** (top-right).
+Added `sidebar.force_sidebar` to keep it pinned if other plugins change the scoreboard.
+- Fixed a startup **NPE** (localization init order).
+- Note: Vanilla client always shows a right-side number in sidebars; true hiding isn't possible without resource packs.
+We keep numbers minimal.